CloudKidStudio/PreloadJS/README.md

 **LoadQueue**
 The main class that manages all preloading.
 Instantiate a LoadQueue instance, load a file or manifest, and track progress and complete events.
 Check out the [docs](http://createjs.com/Docs/PreloadJS/) for more information.

+## CloudKid changes
+* Changed JSON loading to use eval() so that we can have javascript style comments.
+Since this is how JSONP works anyway, we aren't too concerned by potential unsafe JSON.
+* Added some checks for errors, so that you can see what url is missing a file extension and is breaking LoadQueue.
+* Made a small fix to XHRLoader to be more Cordova friendly.